What is an IT security policy?

 - Building access and other physical IT security

 - Workstation and device security, and data encryption

 - Remote work and use of mobile devices

-- Security incident reporting including breaches and lost/stolen devices
+- Security incident response and reporting

 - Authorized software

 - Threat management, such as virus protection and intrusion detection

 - Exception handling